chuckabox/imc-prosperity-4/readme.md

 <h3>Results and Post-Round Analysis</h3>

-First round results were kind of controversial, it was kind of obvious that the round 1 data on the website was actual price history for the first 1000 timestamps on day 1 (instead of 1000 time stamps from previous test days) so a bunch of people ended up hardcoding in their trades on the first 1000 timestamps.
-This combined with squid ink spiking in the opposite direction as our market making position, meant we actually lost seashells off squid ink and ended up in 771'st place.
-However, the round was re-run due to the hard-coding being considered cheating and we shot up to 9th place with a total PNL of 107,237 seashells (43,243 algo + 44,340 manual).
-We got incredibly lucky on the re-run because squid ink spiked in our favor rather than agaisnt it.
-The top 3 teams seemed to figure something out that nobody else could and were ~100k seashells ahead of everyone else, but between us and 4th place was only a couple thousand seashells.
+First-round results were controversial.
+It became clear the website’s "sample data" was actually the first 1000 timestamps of live day 1 data, allowing teams to hardcode trades.
+Combined with Squid Ink spiking against our market making position, we initially finished 771st.

+After the round was re-run (hardcoding was ruled cheating), we shot up to 9th place with a total PNL of 107,237 seashells (43,243 algo + 44,340 manual).
+We got lucky on the re-run — Squid Ink spiked in our favor instead of against us.
+The top 3 teams still finished ~100k seashells ahead of everyone else, but we were within a few thousand seashells of 4th.

-After the round we decided it was too volatile to keep trading squid ink using our current strategy, and adapted it to do market making and taking but only with 10% of our total position allocated at any given moment.
-This reduced the total PNL made from market making and taking on squid ink by around 50%, but to make up for this, we added in a spike detection indicator, with the hypothesis that the moment price spikes, it will quickly mean-revert.
-This made our PNL across all days for squid-ink much more stable.
-For our spike detection algorithm, we used a small window rolling standard deviation on price difference, and when this standard deviation was larger than 20, we would fully enter into the opposite direction price just moved.
+Afterward, we decided Squid Ink was too volatile for full-size market making.
+We adapted by only allocating 10% of our position to it, cutting PNL by about 50%, but added a spike detection system:

+- We used a rolling standard deviation on price differences.

+- If the rolling std > 20, we fully entered a position opposite to the recent price move.

+This adjustment made Squid Ink PNL much more stable across all days.

 ![](images/squid_ink.png)